 Manage sensor string growth

-The Tanium Server stores strings in the <Tanium_Server>/strings folder and loads the strings into memory (the string cache) when it uses them.
+The Tanium Server stores strings in the <Tanium Server installation folder>/strings folder and loads the strings into memory (the string cache) when it uses them.
 To prevent string growth from consuming too much space, the server clears a portion of the strings for all sensors when the total strings exceed a default threshold.
 However, the default string-cleaning settings do not distinguish among sensors in terms of how likely they are to generate strings that are unique and that are used only once.
 This matters because unique strings consume more space and clearing single-use strings has less impact on server processing and traffic (the Tanium Server does not have to reissue questions to regenerate the strings for future use).
 For example, the Detect Primary Alerts sensor often generates many unique, single-use strings.
-To account for these factors, Tanium Server 7.3.314.4101 or later enables you to use the Tanium Console to configure string cleaning for individual sensors based on a Maximum String Age.
+To account for these factors, Tanium Server 7.3.314.4101 or later enables you to use the Tanium Console to configure string cleaning for individual sensors based on a Max String Age.
 The server bases string ages on when it last used the strings or received them from Tanium Clients and discards strings that exceed the maximum.

 - Under Manual Report Generation, click Run TPAN Report Now.